dayoungin99/study-notes/HTML-CSS/HTML.md

   </video>
   ```

-## Semantic tags for designing the structure of a web page
+## Semantic Tags for Designing the Structure of a Web Page
 - Semantic tag: The purpose or role of the tag is clear from its name alone
 ### 1. header tag
 - Defines the header section in a web page